danvratil/dvratilcz/_posts/2021-06-16-rc-lego-part-1-design.md

 categories:
 - KDE
 tags:
+- KDE
+- Qt
+- Arduino
-- KDE, Qt, Arduino, LEGO
+- LEGO
 ---

 Recently my 4 year-old stepson saw a kid with an RC racing car in a park.
 He really wanted